davidstromback/fsm-tokenizer/README.md

   let state = yield* tokenize(strings[0]);

   for (let index = 0; index < values.length; index++) {
-    yield { type: 'interpolations', value: values[index] };
+    yield { type: 'interpolation', value: values[index] };

     state = yield* tokenize(strings[index + 1], state);
   }
 }
 ```

-Note: The to/from position will reset at the start of each string,
+Note: The to/from position will reset at the start of each string.
-either omit them using a custom token factory, or track the
-accumulated values manually.